Genicular Artery Embolization

 Take the quiz below to see if you qualify for Genicular Artery Embolization (GAE).

 Questions?
-To schedule your consultation, please call 863.577.0316.
+To schedule your genicular artery embolization consultation, please call 863.577.0316 or visit our contact page.